June 29: Today in Royal History

 June 29, 1875 – Death of Ferdinand I, Emperor of Austria, King of Hungary and Bohemia at Hradčany Palace in Prague, Kingdom of Bohemia, now the Czech Republic; buried in the Imperial Crypt in Vienna, Austria

 Ferdinand was developmentally delayed and suffered from epilepsy, hydrocephalus, neurological problems, and a speech impediment.
 Upon the death of his father, Ferdinand became Emperor of Austria, King of Hungary, Croatia, and Bohemia.
 His epilepsy caused him to have as many as twenty seizures per day, and this severely restricted his ability to rule with any effectiveness.
 His father’s will stipulated that Ferdinand’s uncle Archduke Ludwig be consulted on government matters and during Ferdinand’s reign a council called the Secret State Conference controlled the government.
-Ferdinand abdicated the throne in favor of his nephew Franz Joseph during the Revolutions of 1848 and lived out the rest of his life at Hradčany Palace in Prague, Kingdom of Bohemia (now the Czech Republic).
+Ferdinand abdicated the throne in favor of his nephew Franz Joseph during the Revolutions of 1848.
+He lived the rest of his life at Hradčany Palace in Prague, Kingdom of Bohemia (now the Czech Republic).

 Unofficial Royalty: Ferdinand I, Emperor of Austria